 For premium accounts, you also have access to the inventory tracking system.
 This system helps you manage and track your product directly in Webs dashboard.

-Webs provides you with two payment options so you can collect money from your customers.
-You can choose to use either PayPal or Google Checkout as your transaction services provider.
+You can use PayPal as your payment processor to collect money from your customers.
 You will have more payment options if you choose to integrate your Etsy store in the website.

 Another positive point is that Webs does not take a transaction fee from each of your sale (some other shopping carts provider out there does take a percentage of your sales), so you get to keep all your profits.